LucasSilbernagel/LucasSilbernagel/README.md

 # Hi, I'm Lucas!
-I'm a software developer based in Toronto, Canada.

-I specialize in front-end development, and I've been working in the industry since 2020.
-I thrive in ambiguous, fast-paced environments, consistently driving rapid iteration and improvement in large-scale codebases.
-I'm a strong communicator and enjoy partnering with cross-functional teams to accelerate product delivery.
-My focus is on delivering high-quality, accessible, and performant user experiences, balancing big-picture design thinking with urgent execution.
+I’m a Toronto-based software developer, and I've been specializing in front-end development since 2020.
+My main passion is crafting accessible, high-performance user experiences.
+I thrive in a little bit of chaos, where my collaborative and organizational skills really shine.
+Stakeholders and teammates appreciate my ability to iterate rabidly while maintaining and improving code quality.
+Beyond my technical work, I really enjoy empowering other developers with detailed documentation, educational presentations, and one-on-one mentoring conversations.

 ## Tech stack

 - As a graduate of a web development bootcamp, I have a strong foundation in modern __HTML__ and __CSS__.